 2. Store bulk bought food in the optimal way

-3. Get the quantities right before you buy in bulk
+3. Get the quantities right first to avoid food waste when you buy in bulk

 Only bulk buy food in quantities you can eat it in.
 Foods like rice and tinned beans will last years, but nuts, seeds, flour and oil can go rancid.
 If you bulk buy those types of foods, think about how long they will last you.
 Can you use up that quantity before it goes off?